pierodesenzi/cloudwalk_code_challenge/README.md

 # Cloudwalk technical challenge
 ## by Piero Desenzi

-This software leverages Docker, Docker Compose, PostgreSQL and AirFlow to obtain the GDP of South American countries for the past 5 years.
+This software leverages Docker, Docker Compose, PostgreSQL and Airflow to obtain the GDP of South American countries for the past 5 years.

+It's steps are defined in an Airflow DAG:
+1) Create a Docker network for all of the services to communicate between themselves
+2) Using Docker Compose, create secrets, a volume, and two services: one for Postgres, which will create the database and the tables; and another one for the data extraction from the World Bank's API and upsertion into the database
+3) Using Docker compose, create a service that will connect to Postgres and do the desired query, storing the result in a CSV file
+4) Copy the CSV from the container to the host machine
+5) Bring down the Docker Compose services

 ## Installation